acitd/search-in-files/README.md

 # search-in-files
-A simple tools to search text inside files
+A simple tool to search text inside files